 As for costumes and decorations – YES to thrift stores!
 I love the creativity that goes into costumes – especially when you mix and match things yourself!”

-Sommer, the Green and Clean Mom, also believes moderation is key:
+Sommer, the Green and Clean Mom, also believes moderation is key to a healthy Halloween:

 “I think with everything it comes down to doing your best and thinking moderation.
 For example, I don’t make my own costumes but we try when possible to re-use costumes or share our old costumes with others so they don’t buy a costume.
 My children reuse the same felt bag each year when trick-or-treating, and we limit the candy consumption.